-Where: Madron, Cornwall usually field next to church, St Columb at Rosedinnick Farm or Church (venues may vary from year to year so double-check with individual Societies near the due date)
+| Where: | Madron, Cornwall usually field next to or near the church, St Columb at Rosedinnick Farm or Church (venues may vary from year to year so double-check with individual Societies near the due date) |

-When: 1st Friday in September and other dates in month and sometimes in late August (or even the very end of July)
+| When: | 1st Friday in September and other dates in month, and sometimes in late August or even the very end of July |

-Time: 6.30 pm (both Madron and St Columb)
+| Time: | 6.30 pm (both Madron and St Columb) |

 Helpful Hints

 Check individual Old Cornwall Society groups for details near the due time.
+We visited Madron, where we were made very welcome.

 Please note that many ceremonies may be brought forward when the harvest is early (like in 2018 due to the hot weather that summer), with several in August – again, check the Old Cornwall link below for details.

-In 2024 the St Columb ceremony was on Monday September 9th at 6.30 at the field next to the church (see link on Old Cornwall page at https://www.facebook.com/STCOCS/ ).
-St Columb’s ceremony is usually on the first Monday in September or sometimes the second Monday.
+In 2025 the St Columb ceremony was on Monday September 8th at St Mawgan in Pydar (see link on Old Cornwall page at https://kernowgoth.org/member-societies/st-columb-major-old-cornwall-society/).
+St Columb’s ceremony is usually on the first Monday in September, or sometimes the second Monday- 2026 details are yet to be announced.

 Others may also be found from the Old Cornwall Society pages.

-In the past the ceremony usually took place on the first Friday in September but in some instances it’s now a more flexible date within the month.For a full programme of this and similar ceremonies click here : http://www.oldcornwall.net
+In the past the ceremony generally took place on the first Friday in September but in some instances it’s now a more flexible date within the month.For a full programme of this and similar ceremonies click here : http://www.oldcornwall.net

 and here: https://www.facebook.com/oldcornwall